Fostering Healthy Self-Esteem in Your Teen

 Although it may go without saying, adolescence tends to be a time of self-focus.
 Self-esteem is an issue that comes to heightened attention in adolescence, as adolescents tend to begin to evaluate themselves based on their outer appearance, feelings of insecurity, inner critic, success in relationships with friends, family, and romantic interests, and in comparison with peers.
 This has gotten more complicated over the years as we’ve added on smartphones and social media, with picture-focused apps like Instagram and Snapchat.

-Adolescence is accompanied by intense physical and psychological changes.
-Physical maturation (puberty) can contribute to feelings of self-consciousness, increase comparison to and among peers, and increased anxiety about one’s changing body.
-It can be helpful for self-esteem if teens are coached that pubertal changes are normal and will happen to everyone, just at different times.
+Developmentally, the time of adolescence is accompanied by intense physical and psychological changes.
+Physical maturation (puberty) can contribute to feelings of self-consciousness, increase comparison to and among peers, and increase anxiety about one’s changing body.

 WHAT CAN PARENTS DO?

 One of the most important things you can do for your teenager is to provide support, encouragement, and love to help show them they are important.
-Having a positive relationship with one’s parents during childhood and adolescence is important to fostering healthy self-esteem.
+Having a positive relationship with one’s parents during childhood and adolescence is SO important to fostering healthy self-esteem.
 Beyond the outer appearance focus that many teens have, as we’ve been addressing, my main bit of advice is to praise and compliment your teen on their inner qualities and abilities that have nothing to do with appearance.
 Intelligence, kindness, willingness to learn, helpfulness, team spirit, sensitivity, abilities, and so forth.